FNS-Division/inframapkit-documentation/docs/costmodel.md

 - `poi_id`: Unique identifier for each point of interest
 - `pp`: Planning period (year number from 1 to the total project planning period)
-- `technology`: Technology type (fiber, p2area, p2p, satellite, electricity)
+- `technology`: Technology type (fiber, p2area, p2p, satellite and electricity)
 - `metric`: Cost metric (e.g., pp_profit, annual_cost_per_poi, pp_revenue, etc.)

 The `value` column contains the actual numerical results for each combination of indices.